Patañjali Yoga Sūtra

 Through the assiduous cultivation of Kriyā Yoga, the klesha are attenuated and removed, revealing our natural state of samādhi.

 Confused priorities, taking things personally, attachment, unreasonable dislikes and resistance change are the five roots of affliction.

 अविद्या क्षेत्रमुत्तरेषां प्रसुप्ततनुविच्छिन्नोदाराणाम्॥४॥

 II.4 Avidyā kṣetram uttareṣāṁ prasupta tanu vicchinnodārāṇām

-Avidyā, confused values and priorities, is a fertile field for all affliction (Klesha), whose impact varies according to whether they are dormant, feeble, intermittent or fully active.
+Avidyā, cognitive distortion born of unrealized values and priorities, is a fertile field for all affliction (Klesha), whose impact varies according to whether they are dormant, feeble, intermittent or fully active.

 II.5 Anityāśuci duḥkhānātmasu nitya śuci sukhātma khyātir avidyā

 Avidyā is spiritual forgetfulness arising from the tendency to confuse the temporary with the eternal, delusion with truth, pleasure with pain, and to confuse self with the non-self, that contribute to a shrunken sense of self.